Home - Wittgenstein's Logic of Language | Bibliography and abbreviations | Site Map | Site Search

 Friendships often bloom where there's nothing else to do.
 (Puskin)

-What is the attraction of Wittgenstein's philosophy, a philosophy that solves not a single philosophical problem, indeed that does not even discuss the problem at the very heart of Greek philosophy from the Sophists and Socrates to the Stoics, namely Plato's "no small matter, but how to live"?
-(Wittgenstein's later work: a very limited definition of 'philosophy' and a very abstract view of reality.)
+What is the attraction of Wittgenstein's philosophy, a philosophy that solves not a single philosophical problem, indeed that does not even discuss the problem at the very heart of Greek philosophy from the Sophists and Socrates to the Stoics, namely ethics or Plato's "no small matter, but how to live"?
+Wittgenstein's later work has very limited definition of 'philosophy' and a very abstract view of reality.

 Outline of this page ...